glocklueng/electric-skateboard/README.md

 - v1 had some issues but was built and tested.

 - v2 is in progress.
-Design is done, just needs board layout.
+Board layout done, ordered from OSH Park.